Blog Post

 Preliminary quantified loss benchmarks offer business leaders data-driven insights that can be used to sharply define materiality, thereby ensuring reporting efficiency, consistency, and compliance.
 Leveraging these figures ensures that organizations only make disclosures when appropriate, keeping stakeholders aware and updated with details required for informed investment decisions.

-Kovrr's Cyber Materiality Report offers quantified loss benchmarks to streamline disclosures.
+Kovrr's Cyber Materiality Analysis offers quantified loss benchmarks to streamline disclosures.

 Kovrr’s cyber quantification risk experts conducted a comprehensive analysis of corporations worldwide and concluded that the best practices for determining materiality indeed begin with a basis point of revenue.
-Harnessing this research, Kovrr created the Cyber Materiality Report specifically to help organizations determine thresholds and disclose materiality.
+Harnessing this research, Kovrr developed the the Cyber Materiality Analysis feature specifically to help organizations determine thresholds and disclose materiality.

-To learn more about this one-of-a-kind offering that streamlines SEC reporting and compliance, you can download a sample report or schedule a free demo with one of our cyber risk management leaders.
+To learn more about this one-of-a-kind CRQ capability that streamlines SEC reporting and compliance, you can schedule a free demo with one of our cyber risk management leaders.

 Yakir Golan